Und3rf10w/boblobblob/README.md

 ```

 This demonstrates one method to store and serve a file you wish to remain hidden through GitHub's handling of git blobs.

+# Testing the offical way to redact commits
+The method we used above is actually an [extremely popular answer on Stack Overflow](https://stackoverflow.com/a/1338744), but not the [offically documented method](https://help.github.com/articles/removing-sensitive-data-from-a-repository/) to remove sensitive data from a repository.

+Let's create a new file, commit it and test to see if we can still do this after following the offical documentation.